trimstray/nginx-admins-handbook/README.md

 ###### Rationale

   > To use a signature based authentication you need some kind of DH exchange (fixed or ephemeral/temporary), to exchange the session key.
-If you use it, NGINX will use the default Ephemeral Diffie-Hellman (`DHE`) paramaters to define how performs the Diffie-Hellman (`DH`) key-exchange.
+If you use it, NGINX will use the default Ephemeral Diffie-Hellman (`DHE`) paramaters to define how performs the Diffie-Hellman (DH) key-exchange.
 This uses a weak key (by default: `1024 bit`) that gets lower scores.

   > You should always use the Elliptic Curve Diffie Hellman Ephemeral (`ECDHE`).
 Due to increasing concern about pervasive surveillance, key exchanges that provide Forward Secrecy are recommended, see for example [RFC 7525](https://tools.ietf.org/html/rfc7525#section-6.3).

   > For greater compatibility but still for security in key exchange, you should prefer the latter E (ephemeral) over the former E (EC).
 There is recommended configuration: `ECDHE` > `DHE` (with min. `2048 bit` size) > `ECDH`.
 With this if the initial handshake fails, another handshake will be initiated using `DHE`.

+  > `DHE` is slower than `ECDHE`.
+If you are concerned about performance, prioritize `ECDHE-ECDSA` over `DHE`.
+OWASP estimates that the TLS handshake with `DHE` hinders the CPU by a factor of 2.4 compared to `ECDHE`.

   > Diffie-Hellman requires some set-up parameters to begin with.
 Parameters from `ssl_dhparam` (which are generated with `openssl dhparam ...`) define how OpenSSL performs the Diffie-Hellman (DH) key-exchange.
 They include a field prime `p` and a generator `g`.
 The purpose of the availability to customize these parameter is to allow everyone to use own parameters for this.
 This can be used to prevent being affected from the Logjam attack.

-  > Modern clients prefer `ECDHE` instead other variants and if your NGINX accepts this preference then the handshake will not use the `DH` param at all since it will not do a `DHE` key exchange but an `ECDHE` key exchange.
+  > Modern clients prefer `ECDHE` instead other variants and if your NGINX accepts this preference then the handshake will not use the DH param at all since it will not do a `DHE` key exchange but an `ECDHE` key exchange.
 Thus, if no plain `DH/DHE` ciphers are configured at your server but only Eliptic curve DH (e.g. `ECDHE`) then you don't need to set your own `ssl_dhparam` directive.
 Enabling `DHE` requires us to take care of our DH primes (a.k.a. `dhparams`) and to trust in `DHE`.

   > Elliptic curve Diffie-Hellman is a modified Diffie-Hellman exchange which uses Elliptic curve cryptography instead of the traditional RSA-style large primes.
 So while I'm not sure what parameters it may need (if any), I don't think it needs the kind you're generating (`ECDH` is based on curves, not primes, so I don't think the traditional DH params will do you any good).